liferay/liferay-docs/develop/tutorials/articles/280-configuration/01-making-apps-configurable/00-intro.markdown

 # Making Applications Configurable [](id=making-applications-configurable)

-A configurable application allows a user (administrator, guest user, site member, etc.) to configure the application for the intended scope (site, system, portal instance, etc.).
-Complete three high level tasks to enable application
+A configurable application allows a user with appropriate permissions to configure the application in some way.
+You're free to set up application configuration using any technology, but Liferay's configuration framework simplifies the task by auto-generating a UI with no effort beyond defining the configuration options in a Java interface.
+Complete these three high level tasks to integrate your application with the configuration framework:
-configuration:

 1. Provide a way to set configurations in the user interface.